 This course is an introduction to understanding, designing, and writing about empirical research in education.
 We will explore the philosophical foundations of the positivist, interpretive, and critical knowledge paradigms for research and the relationship between theory and evidence in research.
 Students will learn about different genres of research and will explore strategies for sampling, data collection, and analysis in quantitative, qualitative, and mixed methods research.
 The final project will be a literature review of research on a topic of interest to the student.
-The course will help students make choices for the kind of research they want to pursue and be able to synthesize and write about published bodies of research.
+The course will help students make choices for the kind of research they want to pursue; it will also help students be able to synthesize and write about published bodies of research.

-EDPA 4086 - Education & the Law : Free Speech, Religion, and Regulatory Issues
+EDPA 4086 - Education & the Law: Speech, Religion, Regulation